 The Jelly Roll fold is one of the best folds to use with a newborn.
 By rolling the sides in on the prefold you are able to create a gusset-like feature.
 This is great for holding in all of that newborn poop.
 Especially when you are exclusively breastfeeding your baby.

 Once you have your prefold in place you want to roll the edges inwards toward the center while leaving the back of the prefold flat for the wings.
-I have found that it is much easier to do when your baby is already laying on top of the prefold since you can roll it right around their thighs.
+I’ve found that it is much easier to do when your baby is already laying on top of the prefold.
+Then you can roll it right around their thighs.
 Pull the front up between the legs and fasten the wings to the front with your snappi.
 And lastly, add your waterproof cover.

 The Pad fold is by far the easiest fold there is.
 It has also been called the “trifold” which is pretty self-explanatory.
 All you would do is fold the outside panels of the prefold inwards along the seams.
 Then lay the tri-folded prefold inside a waterproof cover or wrap.
 (I prefer the ones with the front and back flap to hold it in place, however it isn’t a necessity).

 Once the prefold is tucked into the waterproof cover, you simply secure the cover onto your baby.
-The best part about this fold is that you won’t have to use a snappi or any other type of fastener since it is held by the diaper cover.
+The best part about this fold is not having to use a snappi or any other type of fastener.
+It is held by the diaper cover.

 I want to give a huge thank you to my adorable models for demonstrating how the prefold cloth diaper works.
-Although Owen was not willing to sit still and let me try them on him, I was able to finish up with Big Sister’s doll who was an awesome sport.
+Owen wasn’t willing to sit still and model them on him, Big Sister’s doll who was an awesome sport.

 Do you use prefold cloth diapers?
 Do you love them?
 Or do you have another favorite cloth diaper system?
 Tell me in the comments.
 I would love to hear from you!